micmejia/bible-dump/AMPC/Genesis/Gen 25.md

-Then Abraham's spirit was released, and he died at a good (ample, full) old age, an old man, satisfied _and_ satiated, and [^a]was gathered to his people.
+Then Abraham's spirit was released, and he died at a good (ample, full) old age, an old man, satisfied _and_ satiated, and was gathered to his people.